 - avoid entry to confined spaces, e.g. by doing the work from the outside;

-- if entry to a confined space is unavoidable, follow a safe system of
+- if entry to a confined space is unavoidable, follow a safe system of work; and

 - put in place adequate emergency arrangements before the work start